mikarinneoracle/dockernode-app/wercker.md

 ### Starting the workflow

-After the workflow has been created and the wercker.yml added to the application the workflow can be started by committing and pushing a change to it.
+After the workflow has been created and the wercker.yml added to the application the workflow can be then started by committing and pushing a change to it.
 When the workflow has run succesfully the deploy pipeline result should look like this:

 ![Logo](deploy.png)